raspberry-sharp/raspberry-sharp-io/README.md

 Current release is an early public release.
 Some features may not have been extensively tested.
 Raspberry# IO currently supports low- and high-level GPIO input/output, support for SPI and I2C peripherals.

-Samples for SPI (for MCP3008 ADC or MCP4822 DAC), I2C (for MCP23017 I/O Expander), HD44780 LCD display and HC-SR04 distance sensor are provided.
+Samples for SPI (for MCP3008 ADC or MCP4822 DAC), I2C (for MCP23017 and PCF8574 I/O Expanders), HD44780 LCD display and HC-SR04 distance sensor are provided.

 Support for extended I/O (such as SDI, or PWM for motor control) is planned for future releases.